What Is Nitrile Made Of?

 Uses for Nitrile Gloves

-When it comes to gloves, nitrile can be used in an almost unlimited number of ways and across dozens, if not hundreds, of professions.
+When it comes to nitrile gloves, they can be used in an almost unlimited number of ways and across dozens, if not hundreds, of professions.
 In fact, thanks to the nature of these gloves, nitrile has often become the first choice for many professionals throughout the globe.
 Nitrile gloves are often used in the following ways, though this is certainly not a complete list:

 • The medical industry loves this material, as it provides great protection against contamination and better durability than latex.